Predictions for photon-jet correlations at forward rapidities in heavy-ion collisions: Summary and conclusions

 \section{Summary and conclusions}

 In summary, this work presents the first study of jet-quenching in the forward acceptance region of collider detectors, utilizing a combination of gluon-saturation dynamics and in-medium jet evolution.
-We find that the combination of non-perturbative saturation phenomena at early-stages followed by a perturbative regime through jet fragmentation should be employed to describe the upcoming AA-collision data at forward rapidities.
+We find that the combination of non-perturbative saturation phenomena at early-stages followed by a perturbative regime through jet fragmentation may have a chance to be visible in spectra of the studied final states.
 As a concrete example, we have provided predictions suited to the kinematical cuts of the planned forward-calorimeter detector experiments.
 Furthermore, we have included a detailed description of the in-medium jet propagation through VLEs followed by the in-medium parton-branching process leading to the jet energy loss and intra-jet modifications.
-By comparing scenarios that combine the jet-quenching with the gluon saturation to those with the quenching but without the saturation, we demonstrate that the saturation effects are clearly evident in the observables we examine.
-This potentially may open new avenues to search for the saturation in the forward detectors.
+By comparing scenarios that combine the jet-quenching with the gluon saturation to those with the quenching but without the saturation, we study the impact of saturation on final-state observables.
+While the measurement of the considered final state is more challenging than the $p$Pb case, where the cross section does not get suppression from the quark-gluon plasma \cite{Ganguli:2023joy}, it is complementary to the latter and will be measured in the forthcoming upgrades of the ALICE detector.
+Furthermore, the considered process is in a way simpler than the central collision as one can use the hybrid kinematics that simplifies the factorization.
 Finally, we demonstrate that VLEs provide the additional suppression of the cross section in nuclear collisions.

-A qualitative understanding of the jet production in the $\gamma$--jet final state in the forward region provides an effective tool to study the flavor dependence in the forward rapidities, it also allows for an in-depth study of the role of selection biases as well as the path length dependence of the in-medium jet energy loss \cite{Zhang:2009rn,Qin:2009bk,Renk:2006qg}, as also pursued extensively in~\cite{Betz:2014cza,Betz:2016ayq,Djordjevic:2018ita,Arleo:2022shs}.
+In addition to the above, a qualitative understanding of the jet production in the $\gamma$--jet final state in the forward region provides an effective tool to study the flavor dependence in the forward rapidities, it also allows for an in-depth study of the role of selection biases as well as the path length dependence of the in-medium jet energy loss \cite{Zhang:2009rn,Qin:2009bk,Renk:2006qg}, as also pursued extensively in~\cite{Betz:2014cza,Betz:2016ayq,Djordjevic:2018ita,Arleo:2022shs}.

 The detailed methodology to include the saturation effects and the in-medium quenching presented here for the $\gamma$--jet configuration can be readily extended for generic dijet systems.
 In our study we have neglected glasma fields \cite{Lappi:2006fp} which are expected to be relevant for early stages of heavy ion collisions and can lead to suppression of angular correlations \cite{Avramescu:2024xts}.
 The are however mostly contributing for processes where both of colliding ions are saturated and final states are produced in central rapidity region \cite{McLerran:2008es,Carrington:2021dvw,Carrington:2022bnv}.